opentap/opentap/doc/Developer Guide/Plugin Packaging and Versioning/Readme.md

 ### Folder Conventions

-In a the package definition xml, package authors are able to put payload files anywhere in the OpenTAP installation folder structure for increased flexibility.
-However some conventions are defined to keep the installation folder organized.
+In a the package definition XML file, package authors are able to put payload files anywhere in the installation folder structure for increased flexibility.
+However, some conventions are defined to encurage an organized folder structure.
 In this context two subfolders of the OpenTAP installation folder are significant:

-#### Packages Subfolder
+#### Packages Folder

-This subfolder contains one folder for every package installed.
+The 'Packages' folder contains one folder for every package installed.
 The name of each of these package folders correspond to the package name.
-The package folders contains at least the package.xml file for that package.
-By convention other payload files of the package should also live in this package folder (or subfolders of it).
+The folders contains at least the package.xml file for that package.
+By convention other files of the package should also be located here or in subfolders.

-#### Dependencies Subfolder
+#### Dependencies Folder

-This subfolder contains managed dependency assemblies (DLLs) that can be shared between several packages.
-Each assembly has its own subfolder with the name and version of the assembly in its name.
-This allows several versions of the same assembly to be present. `tap package create` will automatically detect any managed assemblies referenced by the payload specified in the package.xml, and add them to this folder following this scheme.
-Files in this folder will not be searched when OpenTAP discovers plugins at startup.
+The 'Dependencies' folder contains managed dependency assemblies (.NET DLL.) that can be shared between several packages.
+Each assembly has its own subfolder named with the assembly name and version.
+This allows several versions of the same assembly to be present. `tap package create` will automatically detect any managed assemblies referenced by the assemblies specified in the package.xml, and add them to this folder following this scheme.
+Files in this folder will not be searched during plugins discovery.

 ### Excluding Folders From Search